top of page

 KRN_Logo_short-name.png

-The Sampson Lab’s mission is to lead and contribute to research that uncovers the genetic basis of nephrotic syndrome towards treatment and cures and to provide advocacy, education, and support to help improve the lives of those affected by this disease.
+The Sampson Lab’s mission is to lead and contribute to research that uncovers the genetic basis of Nephrotic Syndrome towards treatment and cures and to provide advocacy, education, and support to help improve the lives of those affected by this disease.

 The Sampson Lab at Harvard / Boston Children's Hospital is made up of individuals from all over the United States and the world.
 In order to conduct their nephrotic syndrome genomic discovery research, they created the Biobank to Illuminate the Genomics of Kidney Diseases (BIGKiDs).
 They are seeking patients to support their mission to find better ways to detect, treat, and even cure Nephrotic Syndrome.
 Learn More.